NMDSdevopsServiceAdm/SopraSteria-SFC/README.md

 ## Running unit tests

 ### Frontend
-Run `ng test-fe` to execute the unit tests for frontend.
+Run `make test-fe` to execute the unit tests for frontend.
 The test runner will watch the source files and automatically re-run all tests whenever a frontend file is modified.

 To run only one or a few specific tests, open the relavent `.spec.ts` file and modify the `describe` block to `fdescribe`.
 This will let the test runner to focus on the chosen tests and skip all others.